-1. Optical Networks: In optical networks, each path is an optical, $\lambda$ -switched, lightpath.
+1. Optical Networks: In optical networks, each path is an optical, λ -switched, lightpath.
 Such lightpaths can be set up and taken down in real time.
-The dominating cost in the setup of a lightpath is of the transponders at the two ends of it, which convert optical to electronic signals and vice versa (see [5], [12], [29] and references therein).
-Therefore, network operators either impose a strict upper bound on the number of lightpaths that can be established, or seek to minimize this number subject to other constraints.
+The dominating cost in the setup of a lightpath is of the transponders at the two ends of it, which convert optical to electronic signals and vice versa (see [5], [11], [28] and references therein).
+Therefore, network operators usually seek to minimize the number of established lightpaths.
 In addition, every lightpath requires a wavelength on each optical link it traverses.
 Since wavelengths are also a scarce resource, it is often desirable to minimize not only the number of lightpaths, but also the number of nodes traversed by each one.